shahkashani/goodquotes/README.md

-  --help      Show help                                                [boolean] --version   Show version number                                      [boolean] --tag       Tag to search for                                       [required] --language  Language to restrict quotes to (e.g. "french") --pages     Maximum number of pages to go through                     [number] --length    Maximum quote length                       [number] [default: 100]
+  --help      Show help                                                [boolean] --version   Show version number                                      [boolean] --tag       Tag to search for                                       [required] --output    A file path to output the results to --language  Language to restrict quotes to (e.g. "french") --min       Minimum number of quotes to get (omit to get all quotes) --length    Maximum quote length                       [number] [default: 100]
 ```